 SLATE VALLEY INNOVATION PROJECT

 The formation of our new district opens the door to new possibilities.
-Our first steps were to form a new vision through the engagement of our constituents.
-With this vision in mind, we are now ready to consider options to help us achieve our long-term vision.
+Our first steps were to form a new mission/vision through the engagement of our constituents.
+With this mission/vision in mind, we are now ready to consider options to help us achieve our long-term mission/vision.

 All students are engaged in rigorous, authentic, experiential, individualized learning that is supported or accelerated to ensure that they meet or exceed standards.
-View: Mission/Vision.
+Read our complete Mission/Vision statement.

-The former Slate Valley Modified Unified Union School Board (SVMUUSD) established a committee to develop a plan that would expand educational opportunities for students and help address the financial burden of growing deferred maintenance needs.
+The former Slate Valley Modified Unified Union School Board (SVMUUSD) established a committee (consisting of board members, community members, and staff) to develop a plan that would expand educational opportunities for students and help address the financial burden of growing deferred maintenance needs.
 This committee is known as the Slate Valley Innovation Committee.
 Read more.

 View the Community Survey overview.